Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session3.md

 learn how a computer’s architecture provides for the computer services we have become so accustomed to using.

+this section is about mapping your academic learning and personal research directly to the technologies you are recommending in your IT modernization proposal.
+It ensures that your proposal is not just opinion-based but grounded in evidence from coursework and external study.To show the origin of your knowledge: which class sessions introduced the concepts, and which personal research expanded them.

+To link theory to practice: demonstrating how classroom exercises (e.g., CPUlator, Raspberry Pi GPIO experiments) connect to real-world workplace technologies (e.g., hot desking, cloud desktops, hybrid work infrastructure).

+To strengthen credibility: by citing examples, guides, or specifications that support your proposal.

+CPU Architecture: Learning how a CPU is built from logic gates and how registers, stacks, and interrupts work.

+Connection: Helps explain how modern operating systems manage multitasking and process scheduling.High-Level Languages: Understanding interpreted vs compiled languages.

+Connection: Informs organizational choices between scripting tools (Python, Node-RED) and compiled systems (C/C++).

+Raspberry Pi IO Experiments: Using Node-RED and WiringPi to control LEDs and peripherals.

+Connection: Demonstrates how low-level hardware control links to automation and IoT in workplace technology.

+Node-RED: A low-code programming tool developed by IBM, useful for connecting hardware, APIs, and online services.

+Example: Installing Node-RED on Raspberry Pi and building a traffic light sequence flow.WiringPi: A C-based library for GPIO programming.

+Example: Testing input/output with scripts and observing results.

+Open vs Closed Source: Research into Linux and gcc as open-source tools versus proprietary platforms.

+This section demonstrates that your proposal is evidence-based.

+It shows that you are not just recommending technologies (like cloud desktops or hot desking) in isolation, but grounding them in academic learning outcomes and practical experiments.

+Linking to examples (like Node-RED traffic light flows or WiringPi test scripts) provides artifacts that make your proposal more credible and professional.

+This section is about tracing the roots of your proposal technologies back to your learning and research.
+By explicitly linking class sessions and personal study to your recommendations, you show that your proposal is well-founded, academically supported, and practically tested.

 https://www.london.ac.uk/sites/default/files/uploads/is1168-introduction-computer-systems-architecture-programming-study-guide.pdf

 NODE-RED
 Low code programming tool developed by IBM that connects hardware devices,APIS and online service together